 Not only will night cream moisturize (and thus plump and enliven skin), it also steadily delivers nourishing and anti-aging ingredients to the vulnerable outer layers.
 Take it from aesthetician Sandra Velandia.
 "Once we hit 30, our skin begins to lose collagen production, and the cell's ability to renew weakens, so it is critical to treat the skin during a time where it is calm, at rest, and not open to any factors that may aggravate it," she says.
 This is why using good-for-skin ingredients at night is key.
 "While the skin is at rest, we are not exposed to the sun or free radicals, and the skin can effectively absorb products that are designed to target these areas of concern."
 Keep reading to see the best night creams to use in your 30s, as recommended by Velandia, as well as a dermatologist and plastic surgeon.

 Velandia uses this product three times a week.
-"My favorite night product is the Environ Intensive Revival Mask because it can act as either a moisturizer to wash away or mask that can be left on throughout the night," she says.
-"This mask is formulated with active ingredients that help to hydrate and boost collagen formation, giving me the appearance of tighter, brighter more youthful skin.
+"My favorite night product is the Environ Intensive Revival Mask because it can act as either a 20-minute treatment and then washed away or left on throughout the night," she says.
+"This mask contains lactic, mandelic, and asiatic acids that contribute in the appearance of tighter, brighter skin.
 And an as an added bonus, it can also help improve the appearance of acne scar marks."
 It's sold through a dermatologist's or aesthetician's office.
 Find a stockist near you on the Environ website.

 As for applying night cream, Velandia recommends using facial massage techniques.
 "I highly recommend to massage in an upward movement after applying your serum and/or moisturizer as well as pinching areas of concern.
 The skin may look a little pink after, but that's what we want to stimulate the skin," she says.